-De Vries, a Democrat, was the representative for California's 2nd congressional district from 1899 to 1901.
+De Vries was the representative for California’s 2nd congressional district and was a Democrat.
+He served from 1899 to 1901.

 From Mar 1897 to Jun 1900, De Vries missed 33 of 270 roll call votes, which is 12.2%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Jun 1900.
 The chart below reports missed votes over time.